modalitysystems/modalitysoftware-docs/twa/README.md

 Teamwork Analytics allows you to create custom groups of users for reporting, for more information on these groups see [here](UserAdoptionGroups.md).

+#### Custom User Attributes

+Teamwork Analytics allows you to report on custom user attributes from your active directory.
+For information on how to configure this feature, see [here](CustomUserAttributes.md).

 #### Toggling Feature Flags

 You can enable and disable previously set feature flags from the Teamwork Analytics Data Collector config file.
 Steps on how to do this can be found [here](ChangingFeatureFlags.md)